The rowing club isn’t exclusively for students – despite our name.

 Consequently you increase your chances of getting a spot significantly by attending the information meetings.
 Unfortunately we can’t make any exceptions from this rule.

-In 2015 the information meetings will take place on Monday 24th and Tuesday 25th of March at 7 PM.
+In 2018 the introduction meeting will be on Saturday 24th of March and Sunday 8th of April at 11 AM.
 It’s only necessary to attend one of these evenings.

 The adresse for this event is: fiskerivej 7, 8000 Aarhus C.